WeirauchLab/MARIO/README.md

 # MARIO pipeline

 ## MARIO version 3.1
+* Added aligning capabilities with the HISAT2 aligner (not recommended to use with masked genomes)
 * Added quality control of FASTQ files through the -q option
 * Added use of BED file to generate a fake het-SNPs file spanning all positions in the BED file.
 This behavior is triggered if no genotyping file is given